Here’s a simple dataset of some dates that we’ll convert into days of the week.

 Steps

-Utilizing Power Query to Display Day of Week from Date in Excel
+Method 7 – Using Excel Power Query to Display the Day of the Week from a Date

 Steps

-• This will open up the Measure dialog box where we can create our DAX measure.
-Set the Category as General and give a Measure Name.
-Write down the following formula in the DAX Formula box and click on ‘OK’.
+- This will open the Measure dialog box where you can create the DAX measure.
+Set the Category as General and input a Measure Name.

 =CONCATENATEX (